What Factors Determine the Longevity of Eyeliner Tattoo Pigment?

 Table of Contents

-Quality of Pigment
+Quality Of Pigment

 what factors determine the longevity of eyeliner tattoo pigment 1

-Technique of Application
+Technique Of Application

 Skin Type